NicoJuicy/LearnML/ml/regression.md

-# Guide to Linear Regression
+# Guide to Classification and Regression

 <!-- MarkdownTOC -->